gamemanual0/gm0/source/docs/robot-design/power-transmission/belt.rst

 When you think of a belt,
 you’re probably thinking of a very important men’s fashion accessory.
-However, there’s another type of belt, and it’s way more relevant to robotics - the timing Belt.
+However, there’s another type of belt, and it’s way more relevant to robotics - the timing belt.
 If you’ve ever tinkered with the insides of a car before, you probably recognize timing belts as an important component designed to keep everything under the hood in sync.

-While a timing belt may complete a similar objective to :term:`chain <Sprocket>`, its characteristics and strengths are very different.
+While a timing belt may complete a similar objective to :term:`chain
+<Sprocket>`, its characteristics and strengths are very different.
 Timing belts use a series of small, wide teeth to engage a pulley with a number of matching grooves.
 They earn their name because they can be very precise, transmitting power with virtually no slop and ensuring a snug connection between shafts.
 They’re lighter and more compact than chains, but they lack the customizability of their bulkier brother - belts come in a closed loop of predetermined length, and there’s no changing that length on the fly.

-Like chain, belt is identified by its :term:`pitch <Pitch>` - common pitches found on FTC robots include
-HTD 5mm, HTD 3mm, GT2 3mm, and XL 0.2”.
+Like chain, belt is identified by its :term:`pitch <Pitch>` - common pitches found on FTC robots include HTD 5mm, HTD 3mm, GT2 3mm, and XL 0.2”.

 When using timing belts, correct tension is very important.
 There are two main ways to get your tension right.